lucasmbraz/lucasmbraz.github.io/_posts/2018-06-04-refactoring-legacy-flutter-part-1.md

   apt:
     # Flutter depends on /usr/lib/x86_64-linux-gnu/libstdc++.so.6 version GLIBCXX_3.4.18
     sources:
-      - ubuntu-toolchain-r-test # if we don't specify this, the libstdc++6 we get is the wrong version
+      - ubuntu-toolchain-r-test # if we don\'t specify this, the libstdc++6 we get is the wrong version
     packages:
       - libstdc++6
       - fonts-droid